GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 Fractional CFO support including forecasting, budgeting, cash flow planning, KPI reporting, board presentations, and leadership-level financial insight without the cost of a full-time hire.

-Full-scope audits for publicly listed cannabis multi-state operators on the NYSE, NASDAQ, OTC, CSE, and TSX exchanges.
-Our dual registration is a relatively rare credential among cannabis CPA firms.
+Full-scope audits for publicly listed cannabis multi-state operators on the NYSE, NASDAQ, and OTC markets.
+PCAOB registration is a relatively rare credential among cannabis accounting firms.

 Cost Segregation for Cannabis Buildouts